DhyanMPatel/Js-Vnnovate/React/Learning Redux/intro.md

 ## What does the Redux Toolkit do?

-- Redux Toolkit eliminate he "**boilerplate**" from hand-written Redux logic, prevent common mistakes, and provide APIs that simplify standard Redux tasks.
+- Redux Toolkit eliminate the "**boilerplate**" from hand-written Redux logic, prevent common mistakes, and provide APIs that simplify standard Redux tasks.
 - Redux Toolkit starts with two key APIs that simplify the most common things you do in every Redux app:

   1. `configureStore`- sets up a well-configured Redux store with a **single function call**, including **combining reducers**, adding **the thunk middleware**, and setting up the Redux DevTools integration.